waitzShigoto/kc_blog/content/en/2022-09-17-android-often-cli.markdown

 ---
 layout: post
-title: "Sharing the Most Frequently Used Commands in Android App Development in 2022"
+title: Sharing the Most Frequently Used Commands in Android App Development in 2022
-date: 2022-09-17 17:21:13 +0800
+date: '2022-09-17 17:21:13 +0800'
 image: cover/android-cmd-terminal-1.png
-tags: [Android,CLI,adb,brew,develop]
+tags:
+  - ADB
+  - Android
+  - Brew
+  - CLI
+  - Development
-categories: Android教學
+categories: AndroidDev
+excerpt: >-
-excerpt: "A developer shares the most frequently used commands during the development process in 2022, helping you become more familiar with these commands and enhance your development skills."
+  A developer shares the most frequently used commands during the development process in 2022, helping you become more familiar with these commands and enhance your development skills.
 ---

 <h1 style="background-color:powderblue;">&nbsp;&nbsp;Preview</h1>